-- Header Keywords Updated: MEANBLEV, CRPIX[1,2], LTV[1,2]
+CRPIX[1,2], LTV[1,2]

-- Reference File: OSCNTAB
+- Reference File: OSCNTAB (osc.fits)

 The doBlev function fits the bias level from the overscan region and subtracts it from the image data.
 The definition of the overscan region is taken from the OSCNTAB reference file.
 With these regions defined, the overscan level for each row of the input image is measured and a straight line is fit as a function of image line number.
 The fit will then be evaluated for each row of the input image, and that value will be subtracted from each pixel of that row.
-If the overscan level cannot be determined, or if the overscan region is not present in the input image, a default value (CCDBIAS from the CCD parameters table) will be subtracted instead.
+If the measured overscan level for a given row is greater than 3 sigma times the mean of all rows, that row will be excluded from the linear fit.
+If the overscan level cannot be determined, or if the overscan region is not present in the input image, a default value (the CCDBIAS from the CCD parameters table) will be subtracted instead.
 In this case, an error message will be written to the image trailer file.